Rhys-Hughes/Wordle_Algorithm/README.md

 In doing this, the player is more likely to enter a word that has at least one correct letter (be it green or yellow) This means that, if of the available words left to a user, 50% of them begin with an R, logically, your next word should begin with an R, and if of them, 50% had the next letter A, you should choose a word that goes RA.

-This algorithm is quite crude, and i'm sure a statistician would have a word or two to say about my methods, but it was a fun and interesting exercise.
+This algorithm is quite crude, and does not work particularly well, but it is a lot faster than a human brain, and finds the word the majority of the time.
+I'm sure a statistician would have a word or two to say about my methods, but it was a fun and interesting exercise.